Last modified on October 27th, 2022

 There are a few situations where keto dieting might not be safe, but these are rare.

 If you’re wondering if keto dieting is safe, the best thing you can do is talk to your health care professional.
-Tell them about any health conditions you have and medications you take, and they can help you determine if a keto diet is safe or would be a good option in your situation.
+Tell them about any health conditions and medications you take, and they can help you determine if a keto diet is safe or would be a good option.

 Your doctor might recommend a more balanced diet plan in your situation or a less restrictive version of a low-carbohydrate diet that can still have beneficial effects.